jchai01/jchai01/README.md

 # Deploy

-Generate static files with: `hugo -t hugo-coder`
+- Git commit will do

-Update: just git commit will do.
+- Generate static files with: `hugo -t hugo-coder` (no longer required)